-Is your newborn experiencing discomfort due to constant itching, particularly at night?
-Do you find rash, thin, irregular bumps, or tiny blisters on the body of your little one?
+Has your little one turned cranky due to the discomfort of constant itching, particularly at night?
+Do you find a rash, thin, irregular bumps, or tiny blisters on the body of your little one?
 If you nodded along worriedly, your tiny tot might be suffering from scabies.
-And, if you are wondering how you can treat scabies with homeopathy, read on to discover all about it.
+And, if you are wondering what scabies is, how you can treat scabies with homeopathy, and what precautions can help prevent its recurrence, think no further.
+Read on to discover all about it.

 Scabies is a highly contagious disease occurring due to the parasitic mite which happens to infect your infant’s skin.
-You can find the rashes of scabies anywhere on the body of your affected newborn, and it’s often accompanied with itching which may make your little one cranky.
-Also, with the arrival of monsoon, the risks of getting infected with various skin infections, particularly contagious infections, increases in babies.
+You can find the rashes of scabies anywhere on the body of your affected newborn, and it’s often accompanied by itching.
+The itching may make your little one cranky.
+Also, with the arrival of monsoon, the risks of getting infected with various skin infections, particularly contagious infections, increase in babies.
 And, scabies is no exception to it.
 Damp weather favors the multiplication of these parasites.

-As a matter of fact, scabies most commonly occurs in the kids and young adults, with the outbreaks in the places like schools and childcare facilities.
-In the case of infants, scabies usually affects the scalp, face, neck, palms, and soles.
-The little one tends to get irritated and suffers from sleep & appetite issues due to parasitic infestation.
-You may notice that your baby turns cranky, particularly at night time because the itching is more severe then.
+Scabies most commonly occurs in kids and young adults due to outbreaks in the places, such as schools and childcare facilities.
+In infants, scabies usually affects the scalp, face, neck, palms, and soles.
+The little ones happen to get irritated and suffer from sleep & appetite issues due to parasitic infestation.
+You may notice that your baby turns cranky, particularly at night time, because the itching is more severe then.

 The most prominent homeopathic remedy for scabies is Sulphur.
-Extreme itching, when the scratching leads to bleeding, is the key indicator of this remedy.
-Your infant’s itching may turn worse by washing, woolen clothing, and application of the heat.
-The itching discomfort may turn severe, particularly at night.
-As a matter of fact, Sulphur skin is usually known to be unhealthy.
+Extreme itching and scratching the skin that leads to bleeding is the key indicator of this remedy.
+Your infant’s itching may turn worse by washing, using woolen clothing, and on the application of the heat.
+When the itching discomfort may turn severe, particularly at night, this remedy is indicated.
+It is important to note that Sulphur skin is usually known to be unhealthy.
 Individuals who require Sulphur may experience an offensive discharge from their lesions.

-One of the best homeopathic remedies for scabies is psorinum.
-Patients who need Psorinum tend to lack immunity, catch infections very quickly, and recover slowly.
-Psorinum is indicated when the blisters (i.e. eruptions) occur that exude pus with extreme itching which turns worse at night and with the warmth of bed.
+One of the best homeopathic remedies for scabies is Psorinum.
+The patients who need Psorinum tend to lack immunity, catch infections very quickly, and recover slowly.
+Psorinum is indicated when the blisters (i.e. eruptions) exude pus and cause extreme itching which turns worse at night and with the warmth of bed.
 Often, Psorinum skin is dirty, rough, and greasy.
 The skin complaints tend to return every winter.
 The patient requiring Psorinum is extremely sensitive to the cold.
 In general, your baby may feel very weak, lethargic, and gloomy for a long time after recovering from an acute complaint.

 Sepia is usually prescribed after Sulphur.
-It is indicated in the cases of scabies when the lesions are yellowish brown and scaly.
+It is indicated in the cases of scabies when the lesions are yellowish-brown and scaly.
 It is particularly indicated when scabies has been suppressed by Mercury and Sulphur.
-The infant tends to suffer severe itching which is not relieved by scratching.
+When the infant suffers from severe itching which is not relieved by scratching, this medicine may help.
 The most commonly affected areas are bends of the elbows and knees.

-Causticum is indicated when scabies affects your infant’s the webs of fingers and folds of skin with itching and soreness.
-The burning pain with lesions is characteristic of Causticum.
+Causticum is indicated when scabies affects your infant’s webs of the fingers and folds of the skin with itching and soreness.
+The burning pain with lesions is the characteristic of Causticum.

 Mezereum has a therapeutic significance in the cases of scabies where the lesions itch and burn forming thick scabs and exude pus discharge.
-The itching which is known to change the place on scratching.
+The itching which is known to change the place on scratching indicates this medicine.

-Graphites is a remedy indicated when the rashes of scabies in infants tend to crack and oozing a clear or sticky yellowish discharge when scratched.
-The patients requiring graphites usually have an unhealthy skin and every little injury suppurates.
-The lesions of the patients needing graphite may ooze thin, sticky, honey-like discharge.
+Graphites is a remedy indicated when the rashes of scabies in infants happen to crack and ooze a clear or sticky yellowish discharge when scratched.
+The patients requiring Graphites usually have unhealthy skin and every little injury suppurates.
+The lesions of the patients needing Graphite may ooze thin, sticky, and honey-like discharge.

 Here are some important precautionary measures which may help in preventing the recurrence of the infection of scabies: